Industrial Power Distribution Units

 - 1U, 2U, 3U, and vertical 0U configurations.

-- Meet EMI standards using filters and shielded enclosures.
+- Reduce EMI using filters and other techniques.

 - Mitigate voltage spikes/transients using surge suppression.

-- Local and remote power monitoring and switching.
+- Optimize local and remote power monitoring and switching.

 - Non-networked PDUs still offer some remote switching through discrete signals from remote panels.

-- Networked PDUs offer remote control and monitoring over Ethernet using HTTP/S, SSH, Telnet, and SNMP.
+- Networked PDUs offer remote outlet switching and power monitoring over HTTP/S, SSH, Telnet, and SNMP.

 - UL and CE certification (others when required)